WordPress/gutenberg/packages/components/src/focal-point-picker/README.md

 -   Type: `Function`
 -   Required: No

-A function that receives the current value and returns a modified value.
-It is called before the onDrag callback.
+Function which is called before internal updates to the value state.
+It receives the upcoming value and may return a modified one.